Thursday are quite a few economic reports scheduled. They are:-

 Also the following companies are reporting their quarterly earnings:-

-Dow Jones industrial average (INDU), S&P 500 (SPX) and Nasdaq (COMP) futures were all higher ahead of the opening bell.
+The Dow Jones industrial average (INDU), S&P 500 (SPX) and Nasdaq (COMP) futures were all higher ahead of the market open.

 Initial Jobless Claims